 Alumnae Association Executive Board

 Dominican Academy alumnae are always welcome to "come home" to their beloved alma mater.
 The Alumnae Association holds events tailored specifically to alumnae.
 Check here for the latest event listings, as well as information on how to submit your news for Veritas, the Dominican Academy magazine.
-Don't forget to become a fan of the Dominican Academy Alumnae Association on Facebook and on LinkedIn as well!
+Don't forget to become a fan of the Dominican Academy Alumnae Association on Facebook!
 To contact the Dominican Academy Alumnae Association directly please email us at email@example.com